Managing access to shared data and tools with groups

 Managed groups - Enabling many users to access the same resources

-A collaborative team may have many team members, numerous workspaces, and even separate billing projects.
+A collaborative team may have many members, workspaces, and even separate billing projects.
 To streamline resource management, since teams often change, owners can assign roles to a managed group as well as to an individual.
 For example, a managed group could include everyone in a research team who might need access to the same workspace or billing project.

-Best practices for managing changing teams: Managed groups
+Best practices for managing changing teams

-When team members change, owners can simply adjust the group membership on the Groups page of Terra.
+When team members change, owners can adjust the group membership on the Groups page of Terra.
 This way, owners automatically update the users for every resource shared with the group.
-They don't have to update every individual workspace, billing project, etc.
+They don't have to update every workspace, billing project, etc.

 Roles for managed groups